-3. Reduced Sex Drive
+3. Changes in Sex Drive

 Lost your libido?
 "Heightened or chronic stress can interfere with our body's hormone levels, producing greater amounts of cortisol and epinephrine, and the effect can reduce sexual interest or desire," Dorlen says.

-Conversely, it's much easier to get in the mood when you're feeling loose and relaxed.
+It may be easier to get in the mood when you're feeling loose and relaxed.
 "That may be why so many couples enjoy expanded sexual interest and participation when on vacation," Dorlen says.

 4. Tight Muscles

 If you've suddenly noticed tension in your neck, back or shoulders, stress may be to blame.

 Our bodies deal with stress by going into fight-or-flight mode, Dorlen explains, which means releasing hormones that ready our muscles to respond to whatever is threatening us.
 This can be helpful in the short term (think: running from a bear), but can cause issues if we're consistently under stress.

 "Muscles tense up to protect themselves from injury during stressful conditions, so they may not get a chance to relax if the stress is continual," Dorlen says.

 And to make matters worse, stress and anxiety can intensify your perception of muscular pain and decrease your ability to cope with it, according to the North American Spine Society.

 Feeling on edge?
 Irritability is a common symptom of chronic and prolonged stress, Dorlen says.
 This may have something to do with your body's chemical reaction to stress.